lfph/enx-translations/README.md

 We hope that other states can contribute additional languages to this document so that accessibility of the Exposure Notification Express technology continues to grow.

-For the moment, these translations are available via a Google document.
+These translations are available via a Google document.
 Please request access to this document using a .gov email address, as at the moment we are granting priority access to public health authorities.
 Please use the "comment" mode to submit changes and updates.

 [Access the translations here](https://docs.google.com/document/d/1Rrz98wySceDbApC-zMlKZ_xY0COkWuKL/edit)